arashdn/sof-expert-finding/README.md

-# Transaltion Models on Expert Finding
+# Translation Models on Expert Finding

 This repository contains source codes developed in this paper: